-- The Brief History of Bitcoin Mining: How it All Got Started: While mining began with hobbyists using the CPUs in their personal computers, mining hardware has been considerably specialized.
+- A Brief History of Mining: From Laptops to ASIC Farms: While mining began with hobbyists using the CPUs in their personal computers, mining hardware has been considerably specialized.
 Read more for a brief history of mining hardware, from CPU mining to ASIC chipsets.

 - The State of Cryptocurrency Mining: Like everything in cryptocurrency, the mining landscape evolves rapidly.
 This article gives an overview of the most important trends in mining hardware today.

 - Bitcoin ASIC Mining Hardware Guide: Building a profitable mining rig means optimizing two key things: 1) price per hash and 2) electrical efficiency.
 This guide helps you build an ASIC mining rig based on the factors above.

 - A General Guide to GPU Mining Hardware: This comprehensive guide provides a helpful overview of all the different parts you need to build a GPU mining rig, from graphics card and CPU to power supply.